hadjigagny93/FastStray/README.md

 # FastStray
-A Implementation Of Faststray Trajectory Reduction Algorithm
+An Implementation Of Faststray Trajectory Reduction Algorithm

 Go to arxiv for more details: